 Wild Alaskan Pink Salmon

-Pink salmon are the most abundant of all wild salmon species, and like their fellows, they're packed with heart-healthy omega-3 fatty acids and vitamin D.
+Pink salmon are the most abundant of all wild salmon species.
+Just like their fellows, they're packed with heart-healthy omega-3 fatty acids & vitamin D.

 Due to demand, this product is temporarily out of stock.
 Sign up for our waitlist and be the first to know when it’s back!

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.

 on orders over $99

 - Kosher (OU)

 - Certified Sustainable by the Marine Stewardship Council (MSC)